camspiers/snap/README.md

 ## Usage

-`snap` comes with inbuilt producers and consumers to enable easy usage and creation of finders.
+`snap` comes with inbuilt producers and consumers to enable easy creation of finders.

 ### Find Files